malonzo47/pynita_GUI/README.md

 **5. Launch pynita_gui:** – From Spyder, navigate to downloaded git folder and select “pynita_gui_main.py”.

-- **a.** Click "Run" in the taskbar and select "Configuration per file..." or alternatively press Ctrl + F6.
+- **a.** From the "Run" menu (NOT the green button) in the taskbar and select "Configuration per file..." or alternatively press Ctrl + F6.

   **b.** In the console option, select "Execute in a external system terminal."
 Click OK.